Handbook of the Mammals of the World: Volume 2: Hoofed Mammals (published in August 2011)

-The Handbook of the Mammals of the World Volume 3: Primates (published in April 30, 2013)
+Volume 3: Primates (published in April 2013)

 The third volume is devoted to the primates.
-It covers 17 families and the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 481 species.
+It covers 17 families and the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 480 species.
 The 57 colour plates are created by English wildlife artist Stephen D. Nash.
 Edited by Russell A. Mittermeier, Anthony B. Rylands, Don E. Wilson.

 Groups covered in this volume are: